lin-stephanie/astro-antfustyle-theme/README.md

 ![cover image](https://raw.githubusercontent.com/lin-stephanie/assets/refs/heads/main/astro-antfustyle-theme/cover_2x.png)

-AntfuStyle is a customizable, feature-rich [Astro 5](https://astro.build/) theme for blog and portfolio creation, inspired by the minimalist style of [antfu.me](https://antfu.me/).
+AntfuStyle is a flexible and feature-rich [Astro 5](https://astro.build/) theme for developers and creators, inspired by the minimalist style of [antfu.me](https://antfu.me/).
 I like this design and have recreated and expanded its functionality.

 ## Features